 Safe Buckling for Older Kids

-- Place the lap belt across the top of the child's thighs.
+- Place the lap belt portion across the top of the child's thighs.
 The lap belt should never be above the child's belt line on the abdomen, as this can cause severe or even fatal injuries in a crash.

-- Properly place the shoulder belt across the child.
+- Properly place the shoulder belt portion across the child.
 The shoulder belt should rest comfortably on the child's shoulder, midway between their neck and the point of the shoulder (crossing the collarbone).
 Many vehicles have shoulder belt guides or adjustable height shoulder belts that help with positioning the seat belt correctly.